 I’m not trying to say that your exit planning is all about money.
 But the value of your practice is a big part as is your present financial preparedness.

-Starting Your Transition Goals in 2018
+Starting Your Transition Goals

 Fortunately, these are not figures that you cannot begin to calculate now.
 In fact, let me challenge you to “go a little deeper” on your goal setting for this year and to include some wrestling with the three questions above (as well as The Mystery Factor).